Can you unplug completely and do it with confidence? Will your business run without you? There’s only one way to find out.

 Vacations are incredibly important.
 How are you going to give it your best every day if you’re exhausted and burned out?
 Your body and mind need that time to refresh.
 That’s when you have the brainpower to think of new ideas and get outside of your box.
 It sounds counter-intuitive, but taking vacations makes us more productive and efficient.

-But to be able to go on vacation, and I mean a real one, where you don’t even check email, with that level of confidence takes work upfront.
+But to be able to go on vacation (and I mean a real one, where you don’t even check email) with total confidence takes work upfront.
 You have to start delegating.
 And if you’re already delegating, you likely have to delegate even more.

 The golden question that made me more efficient